gradyschofield/grady-lib/README.md

 # grady-lib
 Below are basic open address hash sets/maps.
-For integer to std:string and std::string to integer maps, the code can write them to a file in an easily memory mapped format,
+For integer to std:string and std::string to integer maps, the code can write them to a file in an easily memory mapped format.
 - OpenHashMap
 - MMapI2SOpenHashMap
 - MMapS2IOpenHashMap